-• 1.
-Does the county recorder accept security deposits to guarantee payment of charges, and did the county recorder deposit such funds in a security fund with the county treasurer?
-2. Did the county recorder extend credit to persons who made a deposit only up to the amount of the deposit? § 276.19 I. Unclaimed Property Tax Overpayment 1.
-If an overpayment of property tax arose on a parcel due to receipt of a payment that exceeds the total amount of tax required to be paid on the property tax statement: a. did the county promptly notify the payer of the overpayment by regular mail; and b. did the notice identify the parcel, instruct the payer how to claim the overpayment, and advise that the overpayment is subject to forfeiture?
-2. If a person entitled to a refund failed to claim the overpayment within three years after the date of the overpayment: a. did the county auditor cause a "Notice of unclaimed property tax refunds" to be published in an English language newspaper of general circulation in the county; and b. did the published notice include all items of \$25 or more overpaid on parcels; and c. the names and last known addresses of persons that may be entitled to an unclaimed property tax refund; and d. a statement that if proof of claims is not presented to the county auditor within 90 days, the overpayment will be considered abandoned and all claims to it will be forfeited; and e. a statement that information concerning the amount of overpayment and affected property may be obtained from the county auditor at the address given in the notice?
-3. If the person entitled to the refund failed to claim the overpayment within 90 days from the date of publication, did the county auditor distribute the refund to the affected taxing district either in proportion to the amount of their respective taxes included in the levy for the tax year overpaid, or in proportion to the current tax year levy?
+Minn.
+Stat.
+MISCELLANEOUS PROVISIONS Workpaper Section Yes No Reference § 385.29 G. County Treasurer Not to Lend Funds - Did the county treasurer not lend any money belonging to the county with or ٠ without interest and not use any county money for personal purposes? § 386.78 H. County Recorder Security Deposits Does the county recorder accept security deposits to guarantee payment of charges, and did the county recorder deposit such funds in a security fund wi the county treasurer? th 2.
+Did the county recorder extend credit to persons who made a deposit only up to the amount of the deposit?) § 276.19 I. Unclaimed Property Tax Overpayment If an overpayment of property tax arose on a parcel due to receipt of a payment that exceeds the total amount of tax required to be paid on the property tax statement: did the county promptly notify the payer of the overpayment by regular mail; and b. did the notice identify the parcel, instruct the payer how to claim the overpayment, and advise that the overpayment is subject to forfeiture?
+2. If a person entitled to a refund failed to claim the overpayment within three years after the date of the overpayment: a. did the county auditor cause a "Notice of unclaimed property tax refunds" to be published in an English language newspaper of general circulation in the county; and b. did the published notice include all items of \$25 or more overpaid on parcels; and c. the names and last known addresses of persons that may be entitled to a unclaimed property tax refund; and n d. a statement that if proof of claims is not presented to the county auditor within 90 days, the overpayment will be considered abandoned and all claims to it will be forfeited; and e. a statement that information concerning the amount of overpayment and affected property may be obtained from the county auditor at the address given in the notice?
+3. If the person entitled to the refund failed to claim the overpayment within 90 days from the date of publication, did the county auditor distribute the refund to the affected taxing district either in proportion to the amount of the respective taxes included in the levy for the tax year overpaid, or in proportion to the current tax year levy? eir